ONLYOFFICE-QA/opencv_documents_comparer/README.md

 ## Getting Started

 * MS office settings
-  * Turn on the dark theme in ms office
+  * Turn on the dark theme in ms office and in LibreOffice
   * In MS PowerPoint change
     ```Options\Advanced\Display\Open all documents using this views```
     on ```Normal - slide only```